Organic pollution in farm dams

 The best prevention is to maintain an adequate vegetative cover around the dam.
 Permanent vegetated filter zones excluded from general grazing should be utilised.

 Where vegetation has already suffered, protective structures could be used.
 These include netting fences, corrugated iron fences or earth banks.
-Different design is required for those aimed at wind-borne materials compared to those designed for water-borne materials.
+Different design is required for preventative actions aimed at wind-borne materials compared to those designed for water-borne materials.

 Where soils are suitable, ripping of bared areas can reduce movement of organic materials.